 I am so excited to blog this one!
-It was way back at the beginning of 2016 that we finalised our menu and ventured up to Scotland to taste it, and I can’t tell you how unnatural it felt to have such beautiful food presented to us and to not share it with the world!
+Back at the beginning of 2016 we finalised our menu and ventured up to Scotland to taste it.
+I can’t tell you how unnatural it felt to experience such beautiful food and to not share it with the world!
 If you follow me on Twitter then you will have heard all about the journey of planning our wedding.
-So here it is, the finished article: the day I said I do to my Partner in Food.
+So here it is, the finished article.
+The day I said I do to my Partner in Food.

 We chose to get married at Myres Castle.
 We got engaged in Scotland seeing as love it up there so much we set the wedding there too!
-Myres has beautiful grounds which are lovely all year round, and in the Autumn there’s a spectrum of greens and golds and purples.
+Myres Castle is located ar Auchtermuchty in Fife.
+It has beautiful, expansive grounds which are stunning all year round, and in the Autumn there’s a spectrum of greens and golds and purples.

 The whole feel that we wanted for our wedding was Autumnal, cosy and casual.
 We got married in an old apple store; a beautiful little barn with stained glass, twinkling fairy lights and a crackling log fire.
 Definitely cosy!